HarrisonLeach1/workout-tracker/README.md

 - Ability to add existing exercises to routines
 - Add a collection of default exercises and routines
 - Add workout history graphs e.g. estimated 1RM progression for an exercise
+- Fix performance issues once Amplify limitations have been addressed
 - Fix bugs